Authentication

 Overview

-Alluxio requires each user to have three core properties: user, group, and role.
+Alluxio requires each user to have three core properties: name, group, and role.
 These attributes are essential for enforcing security policies and access controls throughout the system:

-• user: Unique identifier for the user (mapped from token field, e.g. sub).
+• name: Unique identifier for the user (mapped from token field, e.g. sub).

 • group: User group(s), can be a list (e.g. from the scp claim).